-That’s why Cate writes kissing books for teens and adults.
-Her stories run the gamut from young adult fantasy to adult paranormal romance and contemporary romantic suspense.
-But, every story has a dab of mischief, a dollop of mayhem, and a dash of magic inside.
+That’s why Cate writes stories for tweens and teens.
+Her stories run the gamut from middle grade to young adult with fantastical elements and fun characters who don’t quite fit in the world they inhabit.
+The journeys they take and the stories they tell as they find their own path are filled with a dab of mischief, a dollop of mayhem, and a dash of magic inside.

 Cate lives (mostly) in Ohio with their motley crew of children—both two legged and four.
-She can usually be found pounding away at the computer keys or communing with the characters in her head.
-On rare occasions, she may even binge read a book or three (because sleep is overrated).
+She can usually be found pounding away at the computer keys or chatting with the characters in her head.
+In her free time, she may even binge read a book or three (because sleep is overrated), enjoy a Netflix binge, or find a sandy beach to sink her toes into.

-Cate Grimm is a recent graduate of Seton Hill University where she earned an MFA in Writing Popular Fiction.
-And she’s a member of Romance Writers of America (RWA), the Northeast Ohio chapter of Romance Writers of America (NEORWA), Central Ohio Fiction Writers (COFW) and the Society of Children’s Book Writers and Illustrators (SCBWI).
+Cate Grimm is a graduate of Bowling Green State University (Go Falcons!) where she earned a BS in Education and Seton Hill University (Go Griffins!) where she earned her MFA in Writing Popular Fiction.
+She is a member of the Society of Children’s Book Writers and Illustrators (SCBWI), the Author’s Guild, and Romance Writers of America (RWA).

 This or That?